defaulty01/junjunQL/README.md

 Description:
 	This is a GraphQL Schema Map Viewer.
+This will help you to determine, list and generate graphql queries and mutations on your target domain.

-Please don't judge my coding skills
+  Please don't judge my coding skills :(

 Usage:
 ```